Emirates brings ‘game changer’ first class to Australia

-In place of the older 2-2-2 or even worse 2-3-2 business class configuration, the new 777 business class adopts a far more private and passenger-friendly 1-2-1 layout so that everyone enjoys direct aisle access.
+In place of the older 2-2-2 or even worse 2-3-2 business class configuration, there’s a far more private and passenger-friendly 1-2-1 layout so that everyone enjoys direct aisle access.

-The seat itself is based on Emirates’ A380 business class, with the following core features:
+Based on Emirates’ A380 business class, it has the following features:

 - 20.7” wide seat